unusual9guy/unusual9guy/README.md

 - 🎓 AI graduate with a solid foundation in **machine learning, deep learning**, and **computer vision**.
 - 🧠 Hands-on experience training and refining **LLMs**, developing **CNN architectures**, and model deployment.
-- 🔧 Passionate about fine-tuning models for efficiency, clarity, and reliability — from **code generation via LLMs** to real-time **image classification**.
+- 🔧 Passionate about fine-tuning models for efficiency, clarity, and reliability that includes **code generation via LLMs** to real-time **image classification**.

 ---